rsd-darshan/Template-Explorer/README.md

 - Preview website templates directly from GitHub
 - Bookmark favorite templates for easy access
 - Responsive design for different screen sizes
+- Download the repo as a zip file

 ## Installation